shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 * Effective use of graphics, color and fonts
 * Consistent and clean layout<br>

-Probably the easiest option for creating your visual representation (e.g. poster or infographic), is to use one presentation slide (e.g. PowerPoint or Google Slides).
+Probably the easiest option for creating your visual representation (e.g. poster, image, or infographic), is to use one presentation slide (e.g. PowerPoint or Google Slides).
 The visual can be shared online, or you can bring a physical copy of it to the presentation.<br>

 ### Presentation Part 1: Your Elevator Pitch Presentation